Tuesday, June 23, 2009

 The history that europe would prefer to forget

-Given the tide of anti-immigrant fervour that appears to be sweeping Europe at the moment, as evidenced by the victory of Meisseurs Berlusconi, Sarkozy, Rajoy and their lesser brethren (Griffin, Wilders et al.) at last weekend's European elections I thought it might be a good moment to post the following article by Juan Goytisolo that was published in El País back in March.
+Given the tide of anti-immigrant fervour sweeping Europe at the moment - as evidenced by the victory of Meisseurs Berlusconi, Sarkozy, Rajoy and their lesser brethren (Griffin, Wilders et al.) at last weekend's European elections - it seems like an opportune moment to repost the following article by Juan Goytisolo, originally published in El País back in March.
+Apologies to the reader for the roughness of my translation.

 The inconvenient history of the Moriscos